 Recycling

-Recycling is a process that aims to turn waste into new products or into materials that can be reused in different applications.
-This process helps prevent the waste of potentially valuable materials, as well as reduce the consumption of new raw materials, and reduce energy use in the manufacture of new products.
-Another important benefit is the pollution reduction, both from air and water, as it reduces the need for incineration and landfills, and also contributes to reducing greenhouse gas emissions.
+Recycling is a process that aims to convert waste into new products or materials that can be reused in different applications.
+This process helps prevent the waste of potentially valuable materials, reduces the consumption of new raw materials , and decreases energy use in the manufacture of new products.
+Another important benefit is the reduction of both air and water pollution, as it reduces the need for incineration and landfills, and also contributes to reducing greenhouse gas emissions.

-It is essential to recycle because there are many materials that can be recycled, including Electronic components, wood, textiles, ferrous and non-ferrous metals, paper, cardboard, glass and some types of plastics.
-However, it is also important to know which materials cannot be recycled in ordinary containers and must be treated in clean points or special containers.
+Recycling is essential because many materials can be recycled, including electronic components , wood, textiles, ferrous and non-ferrous metals, paper, cardboard, glass, and some types of plastic.
+However, it's also important to know which materials cannot be recycled in regular bins and must be taken to recycling centers or special containers.

 The 5R rules

 Recycling is just one part of a broader approach to reducing waste and living more sustainably.
-This approach is known as the 5R principle: Reduce, Reuse, Recover, Repair and Recycle.
+This approach is known as the 5Rs principle: Reduce, Reuse, Recover, Repair, and Recycle.

-Reduce: It consists of minimizing the amount of waste generated by choosing long-lasting products and avoiding unnecessary consumption.
+Reduce : This involves minimizing the amount of waste generated by choosing durable products and avoiding unnecessary consumption.
 This is the first step we should take in our homes, as it allows us to save both space and money.

-Reusing: Reusing means finding new ways to use old objects, either by giving them the same use or a different use.
-Extending the useful life of a product is essential to reduce the amount of waste generated.
+Reuse : Reusing means finding new ways to use old objects, either for the same purpose or a different one.
+Extending the lifespan of a product is essential to reducing the amount of waste generated.

-Recover: This concept refers to the recovery of materials within objects for use in other products.
-A common example is separating metals from household appliances and other equipment for reuse.
+Recover : This concept refers to the recovery of materials within objects for use in other products.
+A common example is separating metals from appliances and other equipment for reuse.

-Recycling: Finally, recycling involves collecting and processing waste to turn it into new products.
+Recycling : Finally, recycling involves the collection and processing of waste to create new products.
 By recycling, these materials are prevented from ending up in landfills or being incinerated, and can be reintroduced into the economic cycle.

 Recycling containers

 An essential part of recycling is learning how to properly separate household waste.
-To do this, it is essential to know the different types of waste. recycling containers and what type of material corresponds to each one.
+To do this, it's crucial to know the different recycling containers and what type of material goes in each one.
 Below, we show you the main recycling containers:

 - Yellow container: intended for light packaging such as plastics, cartons and cans.